vlcn-io/typed-sql/README.md

 https://github.com/vlcn-io/typed-sql/assets/1009003/4459edb2-4a52-4641-819d-5805c04d943a

 ALPHA release.
-See the current [SINGLE FILE](#single-file) limitation.
 In theory this covers all of SQLite.
 In practice, I have written very few tests yet so likely there are many bugs.

 Documented issues: https://github.com/vlcn-io/typed-sql/issues